QuadriBello/Xternship-Tickets/Slack NotificationsTicket.md

-## Implement Slack Notifications for GitHub Actions (Failures on Main Branch Only)
+## Implement Slack Notifications for GitHub Actions (Failures Notifications Only)

 ### Description